 IMRT uses linear accelerators to deliver very precise doses of radiation which are shaped to the size of the tumour.
-It is a routine radiotherapy treatment for some cancer types.
+It is a routine radiotherapy treatment for some types of cancer.
 Not every hospital has the equipment available to deliver IMRT or other advanced forms of radiotherapy.
 Ask your doctor about your radiotherapy treatment.

 Volumetric modulated arc therapy (VMAT)

 VMAT is a new radiotherapy method first performed in the UK at The Royal Marsden in London.
-This kind of radiotherapy is also called RapidArc – names are specific to the equipment manufacturers, but are the same technique.
+This kind of radiotherapy is also called RapidArc – names are specific to the equipment manufacturers, but use the same technique.

 WHICH TREATMENT IS BEST?

 Some patients can find themselves with this condition, which can cause the linings of the mouth or throat to become inflamed and ulcerated.
-It is a side-effect of both radiotherapy and chemotherapy.
+It is a side effect of both radiotherapy and chemotherapy.
 It is unpleasant, but should start to subside after treatment stops.

 Potentially the most challenging side-effect faced by radiotherapy patients is the tissue damage caused around the treated area.
 Radiation works by destroying the malignant cancer cells but can also damage the surrounding healthy tissue.
-While the healthy tissue will normally recover, the damage can cause pain and discomfort – and, around the head and neck, stop certain things from working properly.
+While the healthy tissue will normally recover, the damage can cause pain and discomfort – and, around the head and neck, can sometimes stop certain things from working properly.

 DAMAGE TO THE SALIVA GLANDS